SDU-eScience/Type3-Docs/src/batch/submit.rst

 * Use ``--time`` to set the wall time.
 Setting the maximum wall time as low as possible will allow Slurm to schedule your job on idle nodes currently waiting for a larger job to start.
 * Use ``--nodes`` to set the number of required nodes.
 If your job can be flexible, use a range of the number of nodes needed to run the job, such as ``--nodes=2-4``.
 In this case your job starts running when at least 2 nodes are available.
 If at that time 3 or 4 nodes are available, then your job gets all of them.
 * Use ``--ntasks-per-node`` to define the number of necessary MPI processes, for example 128 if you want a single process per core.
+* Use ``--account`` to define the resource billing account.
+When left unspecified, then your default account is used.
+For this reason, this option is only relevant if you are part of multiple projects.
+* Use ``--exclusive`` to request exclusive access to the entire node.
+This will ensure that no other job is running on the node at the same time as your job.
+With this option you will be billed for the entire node, even if you are only using a subset of the cores.

 Additional notes for job scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You do not need to specify any of the following in your job scripts:

-* Partition: The default partition is automatically chosen from your associated slurm account.
+* Partition: The default partition is automatically chosen when your job is submitted.
-* Memory: By default you get all the memory on the nodes you are using.
+* Memory: Your job is automatically assigned 32GB of memory per allocated core, up to 4TB when using a full node.

 MPI jobs